dshaw15/booksbykenna/book-summary/mav-3-blindside.md

 ## One secret baby.
 One second chance.
 One woman he swore he’d never forgive.

-**Randii** walked away from Dawson Briggs and took a secret with her.
+**Randii** walked away from Dawson Briggs, taking a secret with her.

-The press branded her a groupie.
-The headlines never told the truth.
+The press branded her a groupie but headlines never tell all the truth.
 She loved Dawson.
 Still does.
+Always will.
-But he deserved a career, not complications.
+But he deserves a career, not complications.
-And she deserved a man who could protect her as fiercely as he loves.
+And she deserves a man who will protect her as fiercely as he loves.

-Now her secret is out.
-And Dawson knows.
-Will they have a second chance, or will he take away the only person she loves more than him?
+When her secret's out, will they have a second chance, or will Dawson take away the only person she loves more than him?

 **Dawson’s** back in the game, chasing a second chance at rugby league glory.

 He never stopped loving Randii.
 But love isn’t enough — not when trust is shattered.
 She says the child is his.